opensearch-project/dashboards-assistant/GETTING_STARTED_GUIDE.md

 2. Follow steps here to setup docker to OpenSearch Dashboards: https://opensearch.org/docs/latest/install-and-configure/install-dashboards/docker/
    1. Note: When running docker pull, use this command instead for OSD: `docker pull public.ecr.aws/w1m7p7g2/opensearch-dashboards-reinvent2023:latest`
+   2. If you want to enable the chat assistant feature, set `assistant.chat.enabled` to `true` in the `opensearch_dashboards.yml` file.
 3. After OpenSearch and OpenSearch Dashboards are running, we will setup ML Commons to connect to the LLM model
 4. Run ML commons on Data node
    ```